robforee/deploy-elkstack/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - [hosts](./hosts)
   - [ansible.cfg](./ansible.cfg)